Detuning-symmetric laser cooling of many mechanical modes with a photothermally modified cavity

 Notably, $\Gamma_\mathcal{T}$ is a \textit{symmetric} function of detuning, providing access to simultaneous stability of the optical spring and damping at sufficiently high power.

 In practice, thermoelastic effects ($\mathcal{T}_\text{E}$) tend to grow mirrors inward and \textit{shorten} the cavity when power is absorbed, which generates antidamping.
 However, thermorefractive effects ($\TR$) tend to \textit{lengthen} the cavity by increasing the index of refraction in the coatings, thereby generating damping \cite{altin2017robust}.
+This competition can produce net damping or antidamping depending on the optical, optomechanical, and thermal characteristics of the system.

 \textit{Broadband multimode stabilization---} The photothermal servo discussed above is predicted to enable broadband suppression of mechanical noise for all modes above a threshold frequency \cite{altin2017robust} while driving the optical cavity with a \textit{blue-detuned} optical spring.
 The environmentally driven noise variance is given by \cite{Miller2018Dec}